animal-tree/Writing-stuff/Stuff15-Ongoing.md

 **Me:** Yes, but deduction isn't a well defined axiom and its self-consequence isn't a well defined series of derivation steps.
 Therefore, like all proofs, we are providng a dfinition for something previously undefined in relation to things that have been previously defined.

+[Pause to rethink calculations]

-1. Assume Qualia as an axiom.
+Assume Qualia as an axiom.
 Formally, if anything exists, all equivalents exist, under an infinite set of possible characterizations.
 We are assuming the existence of characterizations effectively.

 As nothing $\emptyset$ exists, so does $\mathrm{I}(\emptyset)$ and for that matter $\mathrm{I_i}(\emptyset)$ and $\mathrm{I_j}(\emptyset)$.
 And furthermore, representation exists,